SAFETY GUIDE

 AI-Generated RAMS: A Faster Way to Get It Right

 Writing RAMS from scratch for every job takes time — time that most electricians would rather spend doing the actual work.
-This is where AI tools can help.
 Elec-Mate's AI Health and Safety Agent is purpose-built for generating site-specific RAMS for electrical activities.

-• Describe the job: Tell the AI what work you are doing, where, and what the installation involves.
-For example: "Consumer unit replacement in a 3-bedroom semi-detached house.
+• Describe the job.
+Tell the AI what work you are doing, where, and what the installation involves.
+For example: “Consumer unit replacement in a three-bedroom semi-detached house.
 Existing TN-C-S supply.
-Asbestos flash pad behind existing board."
+Asbestos flash pad behind existing board.”

-• AI generates the RAMS: The AI produces a tailored risk assessment with proper hazard identification, risk ratings, and control measures, plus a step-by-step method statement incorporating the control measures.
+• The AI generates the RAMS.
+A tailored risk assessment with hazard identification, risk ratings and control measures, plus a step-by-step method statement that carries those control measures through.

-• Review and customise: Check the output, add any site-specific details the AI could not know (access restrictions, client requirements, specific equipment), and sign off.
+• Review and customise.
+Check the output, add the site-specific details the AI could not know — access restrictions, client requirements, specific equipment — and sign off.

 AI-generated RAMS are not a replacement for your professional judgement — they are a starting point that saves time and ensures you do not miss standard hazards.
 You must always review the output and add the site-specific knowledge that only you have.